-The My Applications area in the Exchange details view for an asset lists applications that hold a contract between an API and a user.
+The My Applications area in the Exchange details view for an asset lists applications that hold a contract with an API or an API Group.

 Each client application has a client ID, client secret, description, URL, redirect URIs, grant types, and a usage dashboard.

 The usage information enables you to set the verification duration.
 If not specified, the range is the previous eight days.
 The usage lists total number of requests to the API, average latency, error rate, and graphs for total requests, requests by HTTP status code, and error percentage.